 Shakespeare Today: Exploring Shakespeare's Cultural Legacy

-This is was written to celebrate the 400th anniversary of Shakespeare's death in 2016, but I have continued to update it.
+This lecture was written to celebrate the 400th anniversary of Shakespeare's death in 2016, but I have continued to update it.
 I discuss the impact that Shakespeare has on our daily lives.
 The English language was greatly enriched by Shakespeare: he invented 1,700 words.
 I talk about how Hamlet has affected our culture.
 How Othello changed world history and even helped put Obama in the White House.
-This is a fascinating topic which will really make you appreciate why the Bard is still so treasured.
+This is a fascinating topic that will really make you appreciate why the Bard is still so treasured.
 In August 2022, I was invited to give this talk for the National Society of Teachers of Speech and Drama at their annual conference in Stratford-upon-Avon.

 Shakespeare at the Colosseum